MuhammadBinary/HeardAutism---USAII-Muhd-Cora-/README.md

 The AI converts these signals into an emotion prediction.

 Then...
 A tiny wearable display communicates the result.

-A caregiver does not need to ask:

-> "What are you feeling?"

-The device helps answer:

-> "This might be what is happening."

 ---

 # ✨ The Vision